lvillasen/Quantum-Computing-JavaScript/README.md

 # Usage

     Clone the repository
-    Open index.html with any browser
+    Open the file index.html with any web browser

 # Live Demo